How much does it cost to put a dog or cat to sleep in the UK?

 Median £267 across 16 real prices

-Neutering matters for your cat's health and for cutting the number of unwanted kittens, but the cost can be a real barrier.
+Neutering matters for your cat's health and for cutting the number of unwanted kittens, but the cost can be a real barrier for a lot of owners.

 A spay quote can look simple, but two practices charging different amounts may be offering very different packages.